Paint Dissolve

 03.24.26

-Figure 2: Snapshot of Shader Graph nodes responsible for the Material Dissolve
+Figure 2: Snapshot of Shader Graph nodes responsible for the Material Melt

-Figure 2: Snapshot of Shader Graph nodes responsible for the Material Dissolve
+Figure 2: Snapshot of Shader Graph nodes responsible for the Material Melt

 Dissolve Logic